 The luau is the quintessential summer party and this amazing backyard luau full of decor you can easily recreate.
 Don’t forget to check out the leis used as banners, ribbon table skirt, and chalkboard welcome sign.

 What do you do when you’ve got the sweetest little girl turning seven years old and you’re too busy with work and your younger child to do much about it?
 You let someone else do the work, that’s what you do.
-In this case, that would be my former-caterer stepmother, who knows how to take the things you can find at everyday places like Party City and The Dollar Store and turn them into one big ball of awesomeness that was my niece’s Luau theme party.
+In this case, that would be my former-caterer stepmother.
+She knows how to take easy-to-find items from Party City and The Dollar Store and turn them into one big ball of awesomeness.
+And my niece’s amazing backyard luau is the perfect example.

 All big parties need to start with a grand entrance, right?
 In this case, the driveway was taken over with giant palms, a tiki archway, an “Aloha” sign and a colorful chalkboard welcome sign, all of which set the tone for this luau theme party.
 While bringing in giant palms and a full-size tiki archway may be out of most people’s budget, the chalkboard sign framed in Hawaiian leis is a simple touch just about anyone can pull together.